 - Advising on the amnesty applicant in Singapore’s first international cartel decision, and the immunity applicant in its second global cartel decision

 - Advising on multiple abuse of dominance decisions by the CCCS, including the first appeal to the Competition Appeal Board

-- Contributing to the development of regional competition law legislation, including being advisers to the Myanmar Competition Commission in the drafting of the Myanmar Competition Act
+- Contributing to the development of regional competition law and merger control legislation, including being advisers to the Myanmar Competition Commission in the drafting of the Myanmar Competition Act